patrick-kidger/optimistix/README.md

 Features include:

-- interoperable solvers: e.g. autoconvert root find problems to least squares problems, then solve using a minimsation algorithm.
+- interoperable solvers: e.g. autoconvert root find problems to least squares problems, then solve using a minimisation algorithm.
-- modular optimisers: e.g. use a BFGS model function with a dogleg descent path with a trust region update.
+- modular optimisers: e.g. use a BFGS quadratic bowl with a dogleg descent path with a trust region update.
 - using a PyTree as the state.
 - fast compilation and runtimes.
 - interoperability with [Optax](https://github.com/deepmind/optax).